rkyzk/ecopost/README.md

 -	posts commented by them
 -	posts bookmarked by them

-Users can read the entire content of the posts<br>
+Users can read the entire content of published posts<br>
 Users can search stories by title, authors and other factors<br>
 Users can sign up to become members<br>
 Members can like and bookmark posts<br>